获得 Business Analyst 许可后可用。

 Data ranges and color schemes can be updated instantly to create thematic maps.
 This is ideal for visualizing trends and investigating area patterns during presentations or ad hoc analyses.

-Select one variable to create the color coded layer.
+Select one variable to create your color coded layer.

 Search all variables